Water and power failures continue in the South as officials debate what went wrong and who is to blame

 Biden has already approved states of emergency in Louisiana, Oklahoma and Texas.

-The week’s cold weather and icy conditions in delayed the distribution of 6 million doses of coronavirus vaccines, which amount to a three-day supply.
-The disruption was felt in all 50 states, according to Andy Slavitt, the White House senior adviser on the government’s response to the coronavirus. , speaking at a Pfizer plant in Kalamazoo, Mich., that manufacturers the coronavirus vaccine, said the weather is “slowing up the distribution” of vaccine.
+The week’s cold weather and icy conditions delayed the distribution of 6 million doses of coronavirus vaccines, which amount to a three-day supply.
+The disruption was felt in all 50 states, according to Andy Slavitt, the White House senior adviser on the government’s response to the coronavirus.

+Biden, speaking at a Pfizer plant in Kalamazoo, Mich., that manufactures vaccine, said the weather is “slowing up the distribution.”

 News of the magnitude of the slowdown came after thousands of Americans already lost their appointments for second doses because they never arrived or the vaccination site was closed.
 The ripple effects are expected to stretch into next week as states await delayed shipments and scramble to get their vaccination efforts back on track.